Balcony Fires – What’s Happened?

 Fire performance data for aluminium extrusion can be obtained from the results of BS 476 Fire Test Series.
 Subject to a severe fire emerging from an apartment the aluminium would be expected to weaken (and melt at 660 deg.
 C).

-n order to better understand the protective effect of soffits on the balcony in the event of fire, Sapphire have recently commissioned some balcony fire safety testing at the Exova test centre in Warrington.
-For one of these tests, a full size balcony Cassette® was constructed to fit the furnace size.
+In order to better understand the protective effect of soffits on the balcony in the event of a fire, we have commissioned some balcony fire safety testing at the Exova test centre in Warrington.
+For one of these tests, a full-size balcony Cassette® was constructed to fit the furnace size.
 This was fitted with class C decking (the least non-combustible product currently used by Sapphire), and a variety of soffit panels were fitted so the relative effect of these could be monitored.

-You can learn more about what Sapphire are doing by attending a 15min Balcony safety Presentation
+You can learn more about what we’re doing by attending a 15min Balcony safety Presentation

 Sapphire advocate the use of aluminium soffits on all balconies.
-However, where soffits have been omitted or are perforate (for architectural or cost reasons) there is a clear evidence to suggest the use of class A decking should be considered to reduce the risk of rapid balcony fire development.
+However, where soffits have been omitted or are perforated (for architectural or cost reasons) there is a clear evidence to suggest the use of class A decking should be considered to reduce the risk of rapid balcony fire development.

-Further details can be found in our recently published balcony safety safety whitepaper.
+Further details can be found in our recently published balcony safety whitepaper.
 Request your copy below

 Book a Presentation Today!

-Our 15min balcony fire Presentation looks at current case studies of the balcony fires that have happened this year, explores common causes and how these can be designed out.
-It also gives clarity on the current fire regulations and Sapphire’s active product development.
+Our 15min balcony fire Presentation looks at current case studies of the balcony fires that have happened in recent years, explores common causes and how these can be designed out.
+It also gives clarity on the current fire regulations and our active product development.
 These solutions are above what is currently required but will give advice on what balcony building regulations we will likely need to meet in the future.

 WHITEPAPER: Recommendations regarding fire safety on balconies in high rise residential blocks.